SteelCompendium/compendium/docs/Bestiary/monsters/Monsters/Manticores/Manticore.md

 <!-- -->
 > **Manticore Treasures**
 >
 > Although manticores have no earthly use for treasure, they tend to collect a lot of it-it comes attached to the humanoids they prey on.
 Since manticores drag their victims back to their cave lairs to feed, a manticore's cave is typically strewn with bones, broken weapons, coins, and other relics of unfortunate travelers.
-After a while , a manticore abandons its cluttered lair in favor of a fresh one, leaving unguarded treasure for anyone willing to explore manticore-infested wastes.
+After a while, a manticore abandons its cluttered lair in favor of a fresh one, leaving unguarded treasure for anyone willing to explore manticore-infested wastes.
 >
 > The following are sample treasures from a manticore's cave, of which a manticore might have one or two.
 These items can be found in Draw Steel: Heroes.
 >